OceanOutcomes/ocean-outcomes/news/_posts/2025-12-1-human-rights-due-diligence-in-korean-tuna-fisheries.md

 hero-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/HRDD-Tuna-Fisheries-South-Korea.png
 featured: TRUE
 ---
-###Across the global seafood sector, companies are under growing pressure to ensure that their supply chains are not only environmentally sustainable but socially responsible.
+###Across the global seafood sector, companies are under growing pressure to ensure that their supply chains are not only environmentally sustainable, but socially responsible.

 **Meeting that expectation means more than setting standards or signing pledges, it requires credible data, trusted partnerships, and a willingness to test new approaches.**